13 Driving Range Tips for Beginners

 Situational Practice

 This is not so much a drill but rather a way to keep your practice routine from becoming mundane.
+It is important to structure each practice session with clear goals to maximize effectiveness.

 It is important to find ways to keep your practice from being a chore.
 I can honestly say that, even after 45 years, I truly enjoy my practice time.

-Whether it is the driving range, short game practice area or the chipping and putting green, if you find ways to have fun while you are practicing, you will do it more often.
+Whether it is the driving range, short golf game practice area or the chipping and putting green, if you find ways to have fun while you are practicing, you will do it more often.

 While it is nice to just get out and “bang balls” every now and then, I also enjoy finding ways to have some fun while pushing myself to perform on the range.